 The impact of the economy

 Another possible explanation for the drop in enrollment could be attributed to an improving economy.
-When open enrollment started on November 1, 2018, there were two million more jobs added to the economy than were added at the same time in 2017.
+When open enrollment started on November 1, 2018, 2 million more jobs were added to the economy than were added at the same time in 2017.
 As more people head back to work, it’s possible that they’re gaining access to employer-sponsored health insurance, eliminating the need to renew their ACA plan.

 What does this mean for dental?